Reporting to the Police

 View information about Maryland laws and regulations pertaining to sexual crimes.

 Will the college know if I make a report to the police?

 Please be aware that the criminal reporting process is not confidential.
 All reports are a matter of public record.
 Thus, no matter how you make a report to the police, the college may receive information about the assault and have an obligation to take certain actions in response.

-If you request that Public Safety assist you in making a police report, the officer you speak with will immediately contact an on-call professional staff member to support you through this process.
-Please note that by informing Public Safety or another professional staff member, you are reporting the incident to the college, which has certain obligations to investigate the incident pursuant to Title IX.
-Additionally, if you call the police directly and ask that an officer be sent to campus, Public Safety, and therefore the college, will likely be informed of the incident.
+If you request that Campus Safety assist you in making a police report, the officer you speak with will immediately contact an on-call professional staff member to support you through this process.
+Please note that by informing Campus Safety or another professional staff member, you are reporting the incident to the college, which has certain obligations to investigate the incident pursuant to Title IX.
+Additionally, if you call the police directly and ask that an officer be sent to campus, Campus Safety, and therefore the college, will likely be informed of the incident.

 If you would like to minimize the possibility that the college will learn of the assault, we suggest that you reach out to one of the college’s confidential support persons.
 For off-campus, confidential assistance in learning about your options, call the 24/7 TurnAround Helpline, 443-279-0379.

 - Sexual Assault Legal Institute (assistance with legal issues related to sexual violence) 301-565-2277 or 877-496-SALI

 - Maryland Coalition Against Sexual Assault, Inc. (referral source but not direct service provider) 410-974-4507

 - TurnAround, designated Rape Crisis and Recovery Center for Baltimore City and County, 24-hour helpline: 443-279-0379 County Office: 410-377-8111 City office: 410-837-7000